Milpirri Banners Home Page

 Banner Design Style

 The Milpirri banners stylistically grew out of a collaboration between Lajamanu elder Freddy Jangala Patrick and Tracks artist Tim Newth.
 In 1989 Tim worked with Lajamanu artists on their first public murals.
-After completion of one with female elders the men decided it was their turn.
+After completion of one with female Elders, the men decided it was their turn.
 After much debate, Jangala and Tim started painting dreaming designs significant to the Warpiri men (predominantly Ngapa (water) dreaming designs) onto a tank outside the Wulaign Outstation Centre.
 Jangala would paint the design in black and Tim would outline that in colour.

 Read Freddy Jangala Patrick's biography.